Individualized Policy Evaluation and Learning under Clustered Network Interference: Extension to Observational Studies

+Assumption~\ref{ass:rate} requires that the nuisance estimators $\hat{\overline{\bg}}(\cdot)$ and $\widehat{\Sigma}(\cdot)$ are uniformly consistent and that the product of their mean squared errors (MSE) achieves the $o_p(1/\sqrt{n})$ rate.
+Such conditions have been extensively used in the semiparametric estimation literature \citep[e.g.,][]{newey1997convergence,chernozhukov2018double} and can be satisfied by many machine learning and nonparametric estimators, depending on the regularity of the underlying function being estimated.
+In experimental studies where the true propensity scores are known, the estimated outcome model can converge to the true outcome model at any rate while still satisfying Assumption~\ref{ass:rate}.

-Under Assumption~\ref{ass:additive} and an additional assumption of homoskedastic error, the variance of the doubly robust estimator achieves the semiparametric efficiency bound for estimating the policy value of a given policy. \begin{assumption}[Homoskedasticity] Assume homoscedastic error in the outcome model, i.e.,
+Under Assumptions~\ref{ass:additive}~and~\ref{ass:rate} and an additional assumption of homoskedastic error, the variance of the doubly robust estimator achieves the semiparametric efficiency bound for estimating the policy value of a given policy. \begin{assumption}[Homoskedasticity] Assume homoscedastic error in the outcome model, i.e.,